 Small states face unique development challenges.
 Due to their small population and economic base, these countries are particularly vulnerable to exogenous shocks, such as natural disasters and climate change.
 With limited economic opportunities and significant migration, they often face capacity constraints.

-To ensure that member countries benefit from these additional resources, the Bank Group is offering a wide range of flexible solutions to strengthen countries’ resilience, to better manage risks associated with natural disasters and financial instabilities, to address vulnerabilities using technology and connectivity, and to turn challenges into opportunities.
+Developing innovative disaster and climate financing mechanisms helps ensure that member countries benefit from the additional financial resources available.
+The Bank Group offers a wide range of flexible solutions to strengthen countries’ resilience, to better manage risks associated with natural disasters and financial instabilities and to address vulnerabilities using technology and connectivity.